 Calling all VHC members and volunteers – you’re invited to our annual “Picnic in the Park” member and volunteer appreciation celebration on Saturday, October 8th from 11 am – 1 PM.
 This family-friendly fiesta, to be held at Foster Park, will include a delicious Mexican food lunch, old-fashioned games, an update on VHC projects, volunteer awards and the chance to hike next door to our Big Rock Preserve and check on the progress of the 500 trees VHC planted in late 2015/early 2016.
 Active dues-paying members and volunteers are welcome.

-*NOTE: VHC will provide the food but we ask that each attendee BYOD (Bring Your Own Drinks) & there is a $4/vehicle fee to enter Foster Park on the weekend.
+*NOTE: VHC will provide the food and drink but there is a $4/vehicle fee to enter Foster Park on the weekend.
 To avoid the fee, you can park at Casitas Vista Road and walk into the park OR ride your bike to the event!

 Like the wolf and grizzly bear, the mountain lion, cougar, or puma, North America's largest cat, was once vilified as a pest to the livestock industry.
 Historically ranging from coast to coast, puma populations today continue to push eastward and reclaim areas they formerly inhabited and as they do, they are nothing short of an ongoing conservation success story.
 Today however, no state has more of them than California.
 As encroachment of development into our wild spaces, increased demand for dwindling water supplies, and expanding transportation infrastructure, all threaten to further fragment (or separate) the state's landscapes, can we look to the puma as a tool for implementing logical conservation strategies, and to protect wildness, water, and the ecological foundation that is essential to healthy human and wildlife communities alike?